uchennaanya/UCLinter/README.md

 The custom linter currently checks for the following errors in a ruby file.

-- check for trailing spaces error
+- check for trailing white spaces errors
 - check for missing/unexpected tags example '( )', '[ ]', and '{ }'
 - check for missing/unexpected end of file
 - check for empty line errors